 Eye Movement Desensitization and Reprocessing (EMDR) is a relatively new form of therapy that’s helpful to people who have experienced trauma or a disturbing life experience that is interfering with their mental health.
 What’s more, EMDR works much faster than conventional psychotherapy, allowing many people to experience relief in just a few sessions.
-At Westmont Family Counseling Ministries, two of our therapists are certified in this effective and increasingly popular technique.
+At Westmont Family Counseling Ministries in Johnstown, two of our therapists are certified in this effective and increasingly popular technique.

 What is EMDR?